CartoDB/airship/docs/guides/08-Styling.md

 ```

 ### Customizing Airship with SASS variables
 Even though you have customization through CSS Variables, they might not be suitable for all cases.
-When supporting IE11, you cannot use CSS variables, and hence you might need to customize styles in build time.
+If you cannot use CSS variables, and hence you might need to customize styles in build time.

 Our SASS variables are defined like this:
 ```css